apache/ignite-3/modules/vault/README.md

 # Ignite vault module
 This module provides Vault API implementation.

-Vault is the local persistent key-value storage where node maintains its' local state.
+Vault is the local persistent key-value storage where node maintains its local state.
 The data stored in the vault is semantically divided in the following categories:
 * User-level local configuration properties (such as memory limits, network timeouts, etc).
 User-level configuration properties can be written both at runtime (not all properties will be applied at runtime, however, - some of them will